po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/01-Day/01-Day-LessonPlan.md

   * The `devDependencies` webpack and `webpack-cli` enable webpack to compile the bundles.

   * 🔑 To create the devDependencies, use the command `npm install -D webpack webpack-cli`.
-When they are installed, they will appaer in the `package.json` as the following shows:
+When they are installed, they will appear in the `package.json` as the following shows:

   * 🔑 It is also important that we add the scripts to enable webpack to run in development mode and production mode, as the following shows: